-This chapter is kind of the predecessor of the article above and analyzes the jurisprudence of the European Court of Human Rights on the interpretation of Article 8 ECHR, the right to privacy, in cases revolving around (mass) surveillance.
+This chapter is kind of the predecessor of the article above and analyses the jurisprudence of the European Court of Human Rights on the interpretation of Article 8 ECHR, the right to privacy, in cases revolving around (mass) surveillance.

 Human rights protect humans.
 This seemingly uncontroversial axiom might become quintessential over time, especially with regard to the right to privacy.
 Article 8 of the European Convention on Human Rights grants natural persons a right to complain, in order to protect their individual interests, such as those related to personal freedom, human dignity and individual autonomy.
 With Big Data processes, however, individuals are mostly unaware that their personal data are gathered and processed and even if they are, they are often unable to substantiate their specific individual interest in these large data gathering systems.